astrotime/timenomad_app/collections/_posts/2019-07-05-gemstones-jewellery-sacred-geometry-circle.md

     height: 760
 ---

-In this story we are going to look at the unique idea behind the _Dancing Orbit_ pendant collection by [Gems In Style jewellery](https://gemsinstyle.com).
+In this story we are going to look at the unique idea behind the _Dancing Orbit_ pendant collection by [Gems In Style jewellery](https://gemsinstyle.com/?utm_source=tn&utm_medium=blog&utm_campaign=geometry_circle){: target="_blank"}.
 Their designs artfully blend together **eternal elegance of the circle** and deep energies of **natural gemstones**, finely framed in sterling silver — ultimately modern and yet timeless in their simplicity.

 {% include video-youtube.html id="4wlRSLQt1JM" %}